ellacsanchez/pocket_closet/README.md

-# 👗 Pocket Closet
+# Pocket Closet

 Hi!
-This is my wardrobe app!
+This is my wardrobe app ;)
-The app lets users upload and organize clothing items, browse their wardrobe, plan outfits, and pack for trips.
+I created this app to control the rampant amount of clohtes I have, and to have some semblance of organization in my wardrobe.
+After a user authentification, users can upload and organize clothing items, browse their wardrobe, plan outfits, and pack for trips.
+See below for more information!

 ---

-## 🚀 Getting Started
+## Using Pocket Closet

 ### 1. Clone the repository
     git clone https://github.com/your-username/pocket_closet.git